syncfusion/blazor-docs/src/treemap/treemap/getting-started.md

 ---
-title: "Getting Started with Blazor TreeMap component | Syncfusion"
+title: "Getting Started with the Blazor TreeMap component | Syncfusion"

 component: "TreeMap"

 description: "Learn here about getting started with Syncfusion Blazor TreeMap (SfTreeMap) component, its elements, and more."
 ---

-# Getting Started with Blazor TreeMap (SfTreeMap)
+# Getting Started with the Blazor TreeMap (SfTreeMap)

-This section briefly explains how to include a TreeMap component in your Blazor server-side application.
-You can refer to our [Getting Started with Syncfusion Blazor for server-side in Visual Studio 2019](https://blazor.syncfusion.com/documentation/getting-started/blazor-server-side-visual-studio-2019/) page for introduction and configuring common specifications.
+This section briefly explains how to include a TreeMap component in the Blazor server-side application.
+Refer to [Getting Started with Syncfusion Blazor for server-side in Visual Studio 2019](https://blazor.syncfusion.com/documentation/getting-started/blazor-server-side-visual-studio-2019/) page for introduction and configuring common specifications.

 ## Importing Syncfusion Blazor TreeMap component in the application

 1. Install **Syncfusion.Blazor.TreeMap** NuGet package in the application using the **NuGet Package Manager**.

-2. You can add the client-side resources through CDN or local npm package in the `<head>` element of the **~/Pages/_Host.cshtml** page.
+2. Add the client-side resources through CDN or local npm package in the `<head>` element of the **~/Pages/_Host.cshtml** page.

 ```html
     <head>